Our work in the Democratic Republic of Congo

 Moving out of extreme poverty

-In January 2017, Concern began a five-year programme in Manono Territory, Tanganyika to help poor households to move themselves out of extreme poverty.
+Concern is also implementing a five-year programme in Manono Territory, Tanganyika to help poor households to move themselves out of extreme poverty.
 Funded by Irish Aid and based on Concern’s Graduation Model, the programme will ultimately support more than 38,000 people, helping them develop more sustainable livelihoods and greater resilience to health shocks and stresses.

 As well as receiving regular cash transfers to meet their basic needs, participants take part in training related to their job area and in life skills like nutrition and conflict resolution.
 Households in the programme are then supported with a capital transfer to jump-start a new venture or job.